 Huilo Huilo, Chile

 The Huilo Huilo Biological Reserve is located in the middle of the Chilean Patagonian Rainforest, under the majestic Andes Mountain range.
 This is a unique project because of its commitment to the conservation of nature and local culture.
 The Huilo Huilo Foundation´s mission is to develop flora and fauna conservation projects and to involve the local community and local entrepreneurs in this work.
 The foundation has extensive network of public and private collaborators, who are committed to the area’s natural and cultural sustainability.
 There are projects for the dissemination of educational materials.
 One project is the creation of story books of Magical Tales that are associated with the flora and fauna.
 The books are distributed and used to teach reading to local children and adults as well as to teach them about their heritage through stories about the land and all its elements.
 Other illustrated educational materials include those that educate them about the species of birds and other aspects of the forest.
-You can explore this magical environment on our 12-day Chile & the Culture of the Mapuche.
+You can explore this magical environment on our 14-day Chile’s Patagonia & Mapuche Culture

 Casa Today’s grandparents defy the stereotypes of yesterday.
 They are often younger and have more money, time, energy and enthusiasm than many previous generations.
 They enjoy spending time with their grandkids.
 Indeed, 60% of grandparents live close to their grandchildren and 46% wish they could live even closer.
 Well over half, 66%, travel with their grandkids, and 81% have their grandkids for part or all of summer vacation, according to American Grandparents Association.
 And, they frequently plan and pay for the family getaway.